 - Other than for termination of convenience, authority is one of the following in the order listed:

 - Arising from termination for convenience:

 - For assistance, contracting officers may consult the Specialized Support Services for Procurement Division, at 819-934-1382.

-The Director, Canadian Industrial Security Directorate, has the authority to provide instructions to contractors concerning industrial security requirements.
+The Contract Security Program (CSP), has the authority to provide instructions to contractors concerning compliance with contract security requirements.

 2.4 Certificates under departmental seal